Optometry Scholars Program

-- The student is encouraged to complete 10 hours of direct observation with several optometrists in various practice modalities.
+- The student is strongly encouraged to complete 10 hours of direct observation with several optometrists in various practice modalities.

 - As optometry is a profession dedicated to serving society, students are strongly encouraged to remain active in a broad range of community and university service.